This post may contain affiliate links. Please read our disclosure policy.

 tomato soup before and after blending

 Add in the tomatoes, Italian seasoning, sugar, and cream to the pot.
-Let it come to a boil, and then reduce the heat so it simmers for another 8 minutes or so.
+Let it come to a boil, and then reduce the heat and let it simmer.
 Season with salt & pepper, blend with an immersion blender if desired, and top with basil and parmesan if using.

 Tools for this recipe